Things to Know Before Moving to Washington DC

 Now that you know how much you’ll be spending, you are probably wondering how much you can expect to make each month.
 Luckily, the average income is higher than the US average.
 According to US News, Washingtonians make around $70,000, as opposed to the average American who makes just over $50,000.
 The unemployment rate has been steadily falling for the past decade.

 All work and no play makes Jack a dull boy.
 So what are the things to do in Washington DC?
 Pretty much anything!
-With a population of over half a million people, the community has something to offer to everyone.
+With a population of over half a million people, the town has something to offer to everyone.
+It is one of those cities where the possibilities are endless.

 Do You Like to Walk?
 Because You May Have To

 This is one of the most walkable communities in the nation.
-This means that you can get pretty much anywhere on foot or biking.
+This means that you can get pretty much anywhere on foot or biking if you live here.
 On top of that, pretty much every household here is located within a 10-minute walk from a park.
-This place is a dream come true for all those who enjoy outdoor activities.
+This town is a dream come true for all those who enjoy outdoor activities.

-If, however, you find yourself having to use the public transportation system, you likely won’t be too impressed.
-The traffic here is pretty congested and bus lines take forever to take you to your destination.
-Depending on which area you pick as the best neighborhood in Washington DC for yourself, you will likely spend a lot of time in commutes.
+If, however, you find yourself having to use the public transportation system, like metro, you likely won’t be too impressed on the way.
+The traffic here is pretty congested and bus lines take forever to take you to your destination, the metro is a bit better though.
+Depending on which area you pick as the best neighborhood in Washington DC for yourself to live in, you will likely spend a lot of time in commutes.
 At the price of over $100 for the monthly pass, we believe it is simply not worth it.
 In other words, we suggest you take up biking even before you move here.

 Washington DC is the Perfect Place to Get a New Hobby

 With so many events, museums, galleries, libraries, and parks, the community truly provides the people here with a wide array of pastime activities.
 If you’ve been thinking about taking up a new hobby, now is the time to do it.
-Whether you like to read, want to try stand-up comedy, or enjoy trying new foods, we’re sure you’ll find it easy and enjoyable to do here.
+Whether you like to read, want to try stand-up comedy, or enjoy trying different foods in restaurants, we’re sure you’ll find it easy and enjoyable to do here.

 If you ever get tired of the hustle and bustle of a big, tourist-ridden city, you’ll be happy to learn there are many secluded areas surrounding the District where you can get in touch with nature and recharge your batteries.
 Harpers Ferry National Park is our top pick.
-Other localities you should take the time to check out include:
+There are quite a few options to choose from:

 - Rehoboth Beach.
 White sand, waves of the sea, and tasty food, what more could you expect for a weekend getaway.